mxagar/mxagar.github.io/_posts/2022-10-10-text-generation-rnn-lstm.markdown

 <small style="color:grey">"If you give me an infinite number of bananas I'll type <em>banana</em> for you."
 Photo from <a href="https://commons.wikimedia.org/wiki/File:Chimpanzee_seated_at_typewriter.jpg">Wikimedia</a>.</small>
 </p>

-The [infinite money theorem](https://en.wikipedia.org/wiki/Infinite_monkey_theorem) states that a monkey writing random letters on a keyboard long enough can reproduce the complete works of Shakespeare.
+The [infinite monkey theorem](https://en.wikipedia.org/wiki/Infinite_monkey_theorem) states that a monkey writing random letters on a keyboard long enough can reproduce the complete works of Shakespeare.
 There is even a straightforward proof when *long enough* tends to infinity.

 Now, I don't plan to have monkeys in my cellar and I surely don't have infinite time.
 But could maybe neural networks aid in that enterprise?
 It turns out, they can, and they are astonishingly effective even with small tweaking efforts.

 <br>

-> Deep neural networks are astonishingly good at learning patterns and one can exploit that to generate new and structurally coherent data.
+> Deep neural networks are amazingly good at learning patterns and one can take advantage of that to generate new and structurally coherent data.

 <br>

-Inspired by the [great post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) from [Andrej Karpathy](https://karpathy.ai/) in which he describes how [text can be generated character-wise](https://github.com/karpathy/char-rnn), I implemented a *word-wise* text generator which works with Recursive Neural Networks (RNNs).
+Inspired by the [great post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) from [Andrej Karpathy](https://karpathy.ai/) in which he describes how [text can be generated character-wise](https://github.com/karpathy/char-rnn), I implemented a *word-wise* text generator which works with Recurrent Neural Networks (RNNs).
 My code can be found in [**this Github repository**](https://github.com/mxagar/text_generator).

 Are you interested in how this is possible?
 Let's dive in!